§ Verifiable Dossiers

 To ensure a baseline of interoperability while preserving the flexibility required for diverse use cases, all dossiers MUST conform to a base JSON Schema.
 This specification defines the normative requirements for such a schema.

-A compliant base schema for a dossier MUST:
+A compliant schema for a dossier:

 This mandated flexibility has a direct consequence for implementers of verifier systems.
 A generic dossier verifier can be built to perform universal cryptographic validation—confirming signatures, SAIDs, and KEL consistency—for any dossier conforming to the base schema.
 However, such a generic verifier cannot be expected to understand the full semantics of every possible dossier.
 For instance, it can verify that an edge labeled “lunarPropertyDeed” is cryptographically linked, but it cannot know what that means or how to process it.
 Therefore, verification must be understood as a layered process.
 The first layer, cryptographic validation, is universal and defined by this specification.
 The second layer, semantic validation (e.g., “Does this dossier contain a valid TNAlloc credential for the phone number in question?”), is necessarily application-specific and requires context-dependent business logic.
 This separation allows the dossier format to be a universal building block for evidence aggregation across countless current and future use cases.